pbcaulfield/beescales/README.md

 - [ ] Prototyping and testing

 ## Research
-Current bee scale solutions are costly, difficult to design,
+Current bee scale solutions are costly, difficult to design.
+More to be done here.
+Watch for more.

 ## System Concept
 The system includes the following at this point: